anhnguyendepocen/more-r-programming-matni18/README.md

 ### Selecting the k smallest element

-If you have *n* elements, and you want the *k* smallest, an easy solution is to sort the elements and then pick number *k*.
+If you have \(n\) elements, and you want the \(k\) smallest, an easy solution is to sort the elements and then pick number \(k\).
 This works well and in most cases is easily fast enough, but it is actually possible to do it faster.
-See, we don't actually need to sort the elements completely, we just need to have the *k* smallest element moved to position *k* in the sequence.
+See, we don't actually need to sort the elements completely, we just need to have the \(k\) smallest element moved to position \(k\) in the sequence.

 The quick sort algorithm from the previous exercise can be modified to solve this problem.
 Whenever we split a sequence into those smaller than, equal to, and larger than the pivot, we sort the smaller and larger elements recursively.
-If we are only interested in finding the element that would eventually end up at position *k* in the sorted lists we don't need to sort the sequence that doesn't overlap this index.
-If we have *m* &lt; *k* elements smaller than the pivot, we can just put them at the front of the sequence without sorting them.
-We need them there to make sure that the *k*'th smallest element ends up at the right index, but we don't need them sorted.
-Similar, if *k* &lt; *m* we don't need to sort the larger elements.
-If we sorted them, they would all end up at indices larger than *k* and we don't really care about those.
-Of course, if there are *m* &lt; *k* elements smaller than the pivot and *l* equal to the pivot, with *m* + *l* ≥ *k*, then the *k* smallest element is equal to the pivot, and we can return that.
+If we are only interested in finding the element that would eventually end up at position \(k\) in the sorted lists we don't need to sort the sequence that doesn't overlap this index.
+If we have \(m < k\) elements smaller than the pivot, we can just put them at the front of the sequence without sorting them.
+We need them there to make sure that the \(k\)'th smallest element ends up at the right index, but we don't need them sorted.
+Similar, if \(k < m\) we don't need to sort the larger elements.
+If we sorted them, they would all end up at indices larger than \(k\) and we don't really care about those.
+Of course, if there are \(m < k\) elements smaller than the pivot and \(l\) equal to the pivot, with \(m+l \geq k\), then the \(k\) smallest element is equal to the pivot, and we can return that.

 Implement this algorithm.